trackmania-rl/tmrl/readme/competition.md

 # TrackMania Roborace League

-:red_car: Welcome to the race! :checkered_flag:
+:checkered_flag: Welcome to the race! :checkered_flag:

 The `tmrl` competition is a fun way of benchmarking vision-based autonomous car racing approaches.